builders-blueprint-series/from-coder-to-engineer/body/chapter-8.md

     }
 ```

-Our Reservation Controller has a method to return every reservation and dependency on our ReservationService.
-The service is "new-ed" in the constructor.
+Our Reservation Controller has a method to return every reservation.
+We also declared a dependency on our ReservationService as a private property.
+The service is initialized in the constructor.
 The issue is that we are unable to unit any method in our controller because we are married to the concrete implementation of our ReservationService.

 **Figure 8-X** Trying to test the GetAllReservationsMethod